The Complexity of Proper Homotopy Equivalence of Graphs: Introduction

 \subsection{Outline}

-In \Cref{sec:Background}, we give some background information about the spaces we are working in and the tools we use.
-In \Cref{sec:complexity} we prove \Cref{thm:mainIntro} and \Cref{cor:mainIntro} in the space of $3$-regular graphs.
-We show how to extend the proofs given in \Cref{sec:complexity} to other spaces of graphs and surfaces in \Cref{sec:related_results}.
+In \Cref{sec:prelims}, we give some background information about the spaces we are working in and the tools we use.
+In \Cref{sec:results_graphs} we first prove the aforementioned results (\Cref{thm:mainIntro} and \Cref{cor:mainIntro}) for 3-regular graphs.
+We then extend the results to other spaces of graphs, including bounded-degree graphs and locally finite graphs.
+Finally, we show how to extend these proofs to spaces of surfaces in \Cref{sec:results_surfaces}.